 The wedding expo, held the Saturday after the bill was passed, was oriented primarily toward male couples.
 Photographers, event planners and clothing retailers were among the 40 vendors that catered to over 400 visitors, according to organizer Claire Jollain.
 The companies represented a mix of businesses that cater to uniquely gay clientele, but also many that are simply gay-friendly, transposing traditional marriage norms to same-sex ceremonies.
 Primeday, however, was one of the few to begin rethinking all of the previously unconsidered details for same-sex couples tying the knot.

-Primeday's founder and CEO Jean-François Lacrampe spoke to SmartPlanet about the company and its aims.
-Lacrampe actually quit his job in 2012 when the new president in France was elected on a platform that included legalization of gay marriage.
+Primeday's founder and CEO spoke to SmartPlanet about the company and its aims.
+He asked to speak anonymously because of current legal issues.
+He actually quit his job in 2012 when the new president in France was elected on a platform that included legalization of gay marriage.
 He chose to focus on a new website that would offer these soon-to-be newlyweds planning and advice specific to their needs.

 Clients that have contacted him have requests that have already exceeded 20,000 euros, and he predicts around 6,700 couples will tie the knot annual during the two first years of legality, at which point the surge of "catch-up" weddings will slow, but not stagnate.

-Though Lacrampe is starting out in France, he’s looking overseas to continue his fledgling business.
+Though Primeday is starting out in France, its founder is looking overseas to continue his fledgling business.
 He and his team are translating the site into other languages, hoping to enter the North American market.
 "The business won't be profitable if we focused just in Europe," he said, "and we will be ready the day that California legalizes gay marriage."
 (After a lengthy legal battle that culminated last week at the Supreme Court, same-sex marriage is legal (again) in California.)

 Nearly one month after the bill's passage, and just days after President Hollande signed it into law, the first same-sex couple married in Montpelier on May 29th.
 Already on June 22, the second LGBT marriage expo took place.
 France is the 13th country to legalize same-sex marriage, with parts of Mexico and the U.S. also recognizing such unions.